ChrisPaulDillon/ZumoDEX/README.md

 Front end is built with React, Chakra-UI, TypeScript, Jest, React Testing Library.

+## Requirements

+Please install the Web3 wallet extension MetaMask as this will be used to interact with the smart contracts and a private key is required if you wish to deploy the contracts on the testnet.

 ## Instructions

 ### Smart Contracts

-Navigate to the smart_contracts folder and create a .env file within the client folder.
+Navigate to the smart_contracts folder and create a .env file within the smart_contracts folder.
 Add the following:

 > MNEMONIC="YOUR_API_KEY"